DevProgress/i-like-hillary-but/_issues/establishment_failed.md

 * The Dow Jones Industrial Average was below 7,000 points in 2009, **today it is over 18,000**.
 * And contrary to what many people think, our **federal deficit has declined by roughly three-quarters**.

-**Q**: How has the current administration helped regular Americans?
+## Q: How has the current administration helped regular Americans?

 **A**: The Obama administration fought for legislation to create jobs, close the gender pay gap, help people with "underwater" mortgages keep their houses, and provide access to health coverage for millions of Americans.